List of Korean placename etymologies: Comparison with Chinese and Japanese

 Korean has been considered to be a language isolate, and a language family on its own, by some linguists (Vovin, Janhunen) and part of a larger Transeurasian Macro-Altaic language family by others (Robbeets).
 From a comparative analysis point of view Korean has been suggested to be related to Japanese as well as the spectrum of SOV-word order languages in the Northern part of Asia centered around Central Siberia by most pre-21st century linguists.

 It follows the theory set by Sir William Jones in his hypothesis that all languages have "sprung from some common source which, perhaps, no longer exists."
 The Korean language has grammatical and phonological similarities with Japanese and large parts of influence in vocabulary from Chinese.
 In Brian Lewin’s Japanese and Korean: The Problems and History of a Linguistic Comparison, he argues that due to the proximity of both nations as well as their similarities, comparisons between the two languages have been made “especially since both languages differ from the language of China in the same way, due to the nearly analogous influence of Chinese on both of them.”
 Research of the language's similarities was slow to progress until fragments of the Old Korean Koguryo were made available.
-It allowed for research by scholars Lee Ki-moon and Murayama Shichiro to show the relationship of the Koguryo language to Korean and Japanese.
+It allowed for research by scholars Ki-Moon Lee and Murayama Shichiro to show the relationship of the Koguryo language to Korean and Japanese.
 However, it is noted that despite the structural agreement Korean and Japanese have, the actual lexicon and grammar match up is smaller than first thought.
 Comparisons between Korean and Japanese in modern history is often deemed weak by linguists, as historical contact between the two countries led to loan words, which are often hard to differentiate from inherited words.
 Another theory about Korean and Japanese having similarities is that due to their geographical closeness, there must be a linguistic area of convergence.
 It has been a contested topic as most linguists disagree with this theory.